datawithalvin/integrated-active-fires/README.md

 * Web Application: Building a web application using Dash Plotly for interactive and dynamic data visualization.
 * Containerization: Considering Docker to containerize the application for easy deployment and scalability.

 ## Current Status
-The project is currently in the early development stages.
-The ETL pipeline has been successfully implemented to fetch and process environmental data.
-However, there are still several components and features to be developed, tested, and integrated to create a fully functional dashboard.
+The project has progressed beyond its early stages, with the ETL pipeline successfully implemented to fetch and process environmental data.
+Currently, I am in the finishing stage, focusing on enhancing the front-end to make it more visually appealing and user-friendly.
+Once the user interface is refined, the next steps involve deploying the application and implementing orchestration to ensure seamless operation.